SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 #### Configure the Web part property pane

 The property pane is defined in the **HelloWorldWebPart** class.
-The **propertyPaneSettings** property is where you need to define the property pane.
+The **getPropertyPaneConfiguration** property is where you need to define the property pane.

 When the properties are defined, you can access them in your web part by using `this.properties.<property-value>`, as shown in the **render** method: